VAMK-embedded-project-2019A/Development-Board-Application/README.md

 # Device Software
 Part of the Smart Music Player project.
 Main program for the UDOO board.

+## Documentation
+The documentation can be found on the [project homepage](https://vamk-embedded-project-2019a.github.io/Device-Software/).

 ## System requirements
 * __Operating system__: UDOObuntu 2.3.0 (Ubuntu 14.04 LTS)
 * __Compiler__: g++ 4.8.4